DominicThorpe/iridescent_compiler/README.md

   - `long` - signed integer, min 32 bits
   - `byte` - unsigned 8-bit integer, no size variation
   - `void` - available only as a return value, cannot be used as variable type
+  - `float` - signed 16 or 32-bit floating point number
+  - `double` - signed 32 or 64-bit floating point number
+  - `char` - a single character
+  - `string` - a string of characters

-In future I plan to add support for `float` (signed 32 bit) numbers, as well as `char` and `string` datatypes, which will all be primitives.
-There will also be structs, arrays, and pointers built into the language.
+There will also eventually be structs, arrays, and pointers built into the language once the backend has progressed sufficiently.

 To change the type of a variable, use the syntax `<new type>(<value or variable>)`, so you could have:
 ```